 - 1. Contact SAM or Grants.gov support as soon as the applicant is aware of a problem. - 2.
-Maintain documentation of when the issue began and all communication with technical support. - 3.
-Notify this program, via email at OVW.JFF@usdoj.gov, stating the applicant is experiencing technical difficulties with SAM or Grants.gov.
-The applicant should provide regular updates to this program via email at OVW.JFF@usdoj.gov. - 4.
-If the technical difficulty cannot be resolved before the Grants.gov deadline, the applicant must notify this program via email at OVW.JFF@usdoj.gov before the Grants.gov deadline. - 5.
+Maintain documentation of when the issue began and all communication with

+- technical support. - 3.
+Notify this program, via email at OVW.TribalJurisdiction@usdoj.gov stating the applicant is experiencing technical difficulties with SAM or Grants.gov.
+The applicant should provide regular updates to this program via email at OVW.TribalJurisdiction@usdoj.gov. - 4.
+If the technical difficulty cannot be resolved before the Grants.gov deadline, the applicant must notify this program via email at OVW.TribalJurisdiction@usdoj.gov before the Grants.gov deadline. - 5.
 Once the Grants.gov deadline passes an applicant will not be able to apply in JustGrants.
-Therefore, the applicant must email the complete application packet (Proposal Narrative, Budget and Budget Narrative, LOS) and all documentation supporting the technical difficulty to this program at OVW.JFF@usdoj.gov by 9:00 p.m.
-E.T. on April 25, 2023.
+Therefore, the applicant must email the complete application packet (Proposal Narrative, Budget and Budget Narrative, Document Demonstrating Authority to Apply, and all documentation supporting the technical difficulty to this program at OVW.TribalJurisdiction@usdoj.gov by 9:00 p.m.
+E.T. on May 11, 2023.